scuzzydude/asimov/asimov.md

 The second type of hero that personifies the city of Houston is a different kind of hero.
 Luckily, the Rockets were able to fill their entire roster in those championship years with these kinds of heroes.
 Heroes like Mario Ellie, Kenny Smith, Robert Horry, Otis Thorpe, Vernon Maxwell, Sam Cassel, Matt Bullard, Clyde Drexler, Carl Herrera and Scott Brooks.
 These heroes fit a certain kind of mold, a kind of reluctant hero role, one well personified by the astronauts like Dick Scobee, as well as the engineers in Mission Control who brought the astronauts of Apollo 13 back home from lunar orbit alive.
 And further back than that, the roughnecks and engineers who turned a mosquito infested backwater swamp into the Energy Capital of the World.
 And even beyond that, to one of America's greatest and most original heroes, Sam Houston himself.

-The common characteristic of these heroes is they shut up and just got the job done, by whatever means necessary.
+The common characteristic of these heroes is they shut up and got the job done, by whatever means necessary.

 That's the reason José Altuve will always be a hero in Houston.